-The debt to equity ratio is a financial ratio indicating the relative proportion of shareholders' equity and debt used to finance a company's assets.
-The Ontario Energy Board uses a capital structure of 60% debt and 40% equity (a debt to equity ratio of 60/40 or 1.5:1) when setting rates for an electricity utility.
+The debt to equity ratio is a financial ratio indicating the relative proportion of shareholder's equity and debt used to finance a company's assets.
+The Ontario Energy Board uses a capital structure of 60% debt and 40% equity (equal to the ratio of 1.5:1) when setting rates for an electricity utility.
 A high debt to equity ratio may indicate that an electricity distributor may have difficulty generating sufficient cash flows to make its debt payments, while a low debt-to-equity ratio may indicate that an electricity distributor is not taking advantage of the increased profits that may be had through increased financial debt.

-In 2018, EPCOR's debt to equity ratio was 1.88, which has increased by 0.57 over the prior year.
+In 2019, EPCOR's debt to equity ratio was 1.86.
+This was a minor improvement of 0.02 over the prior year.
 The capital structure is 65% debt and 35% equity at the end of the year.
+The Corporation is working to improve debt to equity ratios back to 60/40 levels or 1.50%.